What drove horses to extinction in the Americas? Did humans have a hand in their demise, or did climatic changes and altering vegetation trigger it?

 Still others spread across Asia, the Middle East and Europe, evolving into the true horse, Equus caballus.

 North America remained home to Equus species for most of the next 2.5 million years until they died out.
-On latest evidence, that was just 7600 years ago.
+On the latest evidence, that was just 7600 years ago.

 While the genus adapted to life outside North America, the “home bodies” did not fare so well.
 Their extinction came quickly, as it did for many other large mammals on the continent.